 In December 2019 there was an outbreak of COVID-19, which the World Health Organisation declared a pandemic on 11 March 2020.
-COVID-19 pandemic created a significant impact on the short-term operations of the Company.

-Cruise ship operations have been suspended since 14 March 2020 and have not yet resumed.
-There is uncertainty on when operations will resume as it is partially reliant on government guidance.
-All sailings are suspended until at least December 2020.
-The Company continues to receive lease payments from The Magical Cruise Company Ltd during the suspension.
+COVID-19 pandemic did not have a significant impact on the operations of the Company because although cruise ship operations were suspended for its lessee on 14 March 2020 and did not resume until 15 July 2021, the Company continued to receive contractual lease payments from Magical Cruise Company Limited (lessee) during the suspension.

-As the situation continues to evolve, the Directors continue to monitor closely by way of ongoing risk assessments and revised projections for the business.
+However, as the situation continues to evolve, the Directors continue to monitor closely by way of ongoing risk assessments and revised projections for the business.
 The Directors are managing day to day working capital requirements closely with its related parent entity in order to meet the Company's liabilities as they fall due.

-Notes to the financial statements for the year ended 28 September 2019 (continued)
+Notes to the financial statements for the year ended 3 October 2020 (continued)